sebastianrau/focusrite-mackie-control/README.md

 This project enables remote control of Focusrite devices via a Mackie Control surface.

-## Requirements
+## Requirements to use:

-- Go 1.23.5 or later
 - A compatible Focusrite device
 - A Mackie Control-compatible control surface or a Streamdeck with Midi Plugin

+## Requirements to developer:
+- Go 1.23.5 or later
 - [Fyne](https://fyne.io/) as GUI framework

 ## Installation